Is Apple’s iMessage HIPAA Compliant on the iPhone?

 iMessage is a built-in instant messaging (IM) service offered by Apple for all its devices.
 It lets you send text, picture, video, sound, and location quickly and easily to anyone else using iMessage on iPhone, iPad, Mac, or Apple Watch.
 It is launched when anyone asks their iPhone to send a mesage, and asks to whom the message should be sent.

 The question of whether or not Apple’s iMessage is HIPAA compliant comes up often in the medical field, especially because it 1) meets an immediate need for easy health care communication and 2) easily integrates into so many health care office cultures.
 Using iMessage for internal communication between iPhones can facilitate quick conversations between staff members, but when it comes to sharing patient data does this ease of use translate into HIPAA compliance?

 With the exception of third party apps and some Apple Watch functionality, Apple has been decidedly quiet on the issue of HIPAA.
-There are a number of HIPAA compliant messaging and data storage apps that have long been popular with iPhone and Mac users in the health care field, but Apple’s iMessage messaging service remains insecure and non-compliant.
+There are a number of HIPAA compliant messaging and data storage apps that have long been popular with iPhone and Mac users in the health care field, but Apple’s iMessage messaging service remains unsecure and non-compliant.